wcampbell0x2a/backhand/README.md

 ## Performance
 See `./benches` using `cargo bench` to benchmark the library, or run `./bench.bash` to benchmark against system `squashfs-tools/unsquashfs`.
-While there is still work to do, in most cases our speed is comparable or better than single-threaded `squashfs-tools/unsquashfs`.
+While there is still work to do, in most cases our speed is comparable to single-threaded `squashfs-tools/unsquashfs`.
-Comparing memory usage, our `unsquashfs` beats `squashfs-tools` by using `18.1MB` instead of `74.8MB`.
+Comparing memory usage, our `unsquashfs` beats `squashfs-tools` by using `18.1MB` instead of `74.8MB` in the case of `test_re815_xev160/870D97.squashfs`.

 ## Testing
 This library is extensively tested with all library features and images from openwrt and extracted from manufacturers devices.

-To run basic tests, use `cargo test --release`.
+To run tests, use `cargo test --release`.
 To start fuzzing, run `cargo fuzz list` then pick one!
 Then start with `cargo fuzz run [NAME]`.